Last Updated on

 - 1-3/4 cup semi-sweet chocolate chips Kirkland white bag = dairy-free; red bag, not DF (230 g)

 Fit your mixer with the paddle attachment, if you have one.
-Beat together the sugar, butter, almond flour, and egg yolk for 5 minutes on medium speed and until well combined and a little fluffy.
+Beat together the sugar, butter, almond butter, and egg yolk for 5 minutes on medium speed and until well combined and a little fluffy.

 Add the egg and beat for an additional 2 minutes on medium speed and lighter in color.